-This class is for all women, ages 13 to infinity, who are willing to bring a positive attitude and a fighting spirit to the table.
-However, if you’re under 18, your female guardian needs to be the one to book with me and also needs to take the class as part of your group.
+This 2.5-hour class is for all women, ages 13 to infinity, who are willing to bring a positive attitude and a fighting spirit to the table.
+However, if you’re under 18 and reading this, your female guardian needs to be the one to book with me and also needs to take the class as part of your group.
 Think of it as a really badass way to bond with your mom.

 What if I’ve been sexually assaulted?
 Will this class be good for me?

-While taking a self-defense class can be incredibly empowering for survivors, I highly recommend that you consult with a mental health professional before registering to make sure now is the right time.
+While taking a self-defense class can be incredibly empowering for survivors, I highly recommend that you consult with a mental health professional before committing to make sure now is the right time.

 Why can’t men participate?

-Attacks on men are different than attacks on women.
+Attacks on men involve a different power dynamic than attacks on women.
 The self-defense techniques I teach are specific to women, and those are the only ones I am qualified to teach at this time.